facebook

 High School Professional Learning Lead

-Jennifer enjoys learning alongside the Illustrative Mathematics community as a professional learning facilitator and writer.
-She previously taught and learned math with students and teachers in Mississippi for 25 years.
-She is a recipient of the Presidential Award for Excellence in Mathematics and Science Teaching (2011) and a National Board Certified Teacher.
+Jennifer enjoys learning alongside the IM community as a professional learning facilitator and writer.
+She previously taught math in Mississippi for 25 years.
+She is a national board certified teacher and received the Presidential Award for Excellence in Mathematics and Science Teaching in 2011.

 Jennifer thinks a lot about how we might slow down and savor learning math through questions, connections, and collaboration.
-She enjoys slow food meals with family and friends, reading, hiking, and running.
+She enjoys reading, hiking, running, and eating slow food with family and friends.

 Liz Ramirez